arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 When you run it, FsCheck will generate a comprehensive number of randomly generated instances of `Product`.

-So, is FsCheck a library like AutoFixture for removing the need for hard-coded values and making the Arrange phase easir?<br/>
+You might think that PBT libraries are similar to AutoFixture, and only useful for removing the need of hard-coded values and making the Arrange phase easier.<br/>
-No, it's not.
+But they are not.

-Let me state this loudly: only at a first glance is Property-based Testing about generating random inputs.
+Let me stress this loudly: only at a first glance is Property-based Testing about generating random inputs.
 PBT is more about you than it is about the test runner.

 When the domain expert of an e-commerce company tells you